grvndnz/Parallel-FNN/README.md

-# Feed-forward Neural Network (FNN) Pipeline With Parallel Low-dimensional Matrix Multiplications
+# Feed-forward Neural Network (FNN) Pipeline With Parallel Low-Dimensional Matrix Multiplications

 This is the C++ parallel implementation of the Feed-forward Neural Network (FNN) pipeline used in link prediction and node classification tasks in the ICCD 2022 paper "Towards Real-time Execution of Spatio-Temporal Graph Learning".
 The individual matrix kernels in the forward and backward propagation steps of FNN training are implemented for in-depth performance analysis.